33.1. Complex behaviors [voting story] – Mastering Plone 6 development – 33. Roundtrip [The voting story] frontend, backend, and REST

 • Using annotations as storage layer

-Schema and Annotation#
+Schema and annotation#

 The talks are being voted.
 So we provide an additional field with our behavior to store the votes on a talk.
-Therefore the behavior will have a schema with a field "votes".
+Therefore the behavior will have a schema with a field votes.

 We mark the field "votes" as an omitted field as this field should not be edited directly.

 We are going to store the information about "votes" in an annotation.
-Imagine an add-on that unfortunately uses the same field name "votes" like we do for another purpose.
+Imagine an add-on that uses the same field name "votes" like we do for another purpose.
 Here the AnnotationStorage comes in.
 The content type instance is equipped by a storage where behaviors do store values with a key unique per behavior.

-The Code#
+The code#

 Open your backend add-on you have been creating in the last chapter in your editor.